Everything you need to know to create an interactive augmented reality experience.

 Your graph should look like this:

-For the black and white effect, create another Gradient patch and select a Circular gradient.
-Adjust the start and end range to 0.6 and 2.
+For the black and white effect, create another Gradient patch and another Gradient step patch.
+Select a Circular gradient this time.
+Adjust the start and end range in the Gradient Step patch to 0.6 and 2.
 We kept the colors as black and white, but you could choose any you like.

 Again, create a Dot Product, Swizzle and Add patch.
 Connect:

-Set the value of Dot Product to 0.45.
+Set the value of Dot Product to 0.45, and Swizzle to xxx1.

 The final step is to add the logic to switch between the two color gradients.
 We'll do this with the same screen tap that switches the glasses color by adding a Mix patch: